ORBIT - VSV and an anti-PD-1 inhibitor for Canine Lymphoma

 NEW experimental treatment for dogs with aggressive lymphomas (LSA; B or T cell) with genetically modified Vesicular Stomatitis Virus (VSV), enhanced by adding a checkpoint inhibitor called anti-PD-1.

-• Phase 2 will determine the safety and efficacy of a combination therapy using VSV and an anti-PD-1 inhibitor (B-cell only)
+• Phase 2 will determine the safety and efficacy of a combination therapy using VSV and an anti-PD-1 inhibitor - currently enrolling

 Eligibility criteria